 The idea that all art is political comes bundled with a virus: all art is judged on its political merit in terms of a particular political agenda.
 Every artist is a cadre, and all art must serve the cause.
 The revolutionaries are the new critics, political allegiance their criterion, and the artists that don’t join ranks are the enemy who must be defeated.

 The person who only sees politics when looking at art can’t see the art for what it actually offers, and places art in a subordinate role to politics as merely a vehicle or prop for whatever (always “progressive”) political cause.
 Art which promotes the proper agenda is exalted, but any art, no matter how good, which takes a different political position, including none at all, is reviled.
-Here, art has no intrinsic quality of its own.
+Here, art has no intrinsic merit of its own.

 See also: Art is Not Inherently Political!